Which exports are controlled and therefore require a licence, how to apply and what compliance responsibilities you'll have.

 - national and collective security of the UK and its allies

 Export controls are not unique to the UK.
 All countries should have some form of an export control policy, legislation and enforcement mechanisms.
 The UK has a well developed and coherent export control system based on EU and national legislation.
-Read the overview of export control legislation.

 The ECO is only concerned with strategic goods.
 If you are planning to export other categories of goods such as arts, antiques, medicines or animal products, you can read Import and export licences.